SaveliDarhel/Evidence_Pojistnych_Udalosti_Wrapper/README.md

 ## Security

-> Database security from SQL injections are managed by the { Database.query() } function, it uses { setObject() } function to protect system from SQL injections
+> Database security of this app is managed by the { Database.query() } function, it uses { setObject() } function to protect application from SQL injections